manesec/maketoolkit/README.md

 # Warning

-This is **BETA** version, which mean it need to very unstable, if you find a bug just feel free to submit the issue. you need to update before to use.
+This is **BETA** version, which mean it need to very unstable, also still updating.
+If you find a bug just feel free to submit the issue, you need to update before to use.

-## Install
+## Base Installation

+This command only install `mkt` command, not any search db or tools, you can install it manualy by using `mkt db install` or `mkt install` command.

 ```bash
 git clone https://github.com/manesec/maketoolkit.git